joey1136/katacoda-scenarios/Area-C/step3.md

-## Introduction on log data stored in Mysql

 In the last step, we have configurated Grafana, Mysql, and Wordpress's log setting.
 In this Step, we will learn different log table stored in the Mysql database.